 Taxi! was workshopped and performed at Script-in-Hand (Actors Anonymous) in October 2011.
 Program for Script-in-Hand 24 October 2011.

 Taxi! was performed at Short & Sweet Sydney in January 2012.

 Synopsis: Distraught on the day of her divorce from Sam, her philandering husband, Kate tries unsuccessfully to hail a taxi.
 She wants to put the past behind her, but her best friend, Paula, can’t seem to say the right thing.
 When Sam appears, fueling the fire between them, past grievances are aired and secrets revealed.

 Michelle wrote this play after attending a comedy scriptwriting workshop with Geoffrey Atherden at the NSW Writers’ Centre in 2010.

 Eating Corfu was workshopped and performed at Crash Test Drama in August 2011.

-Synopsis: Family relationships are put to the test when Robyn celebrates her birthday on her sister’s birthday and can’t understand what all the fuss is about.
-Liz plays the game for as long as she can before the fireworks start when her husband, Tony, barges in.
+Synopsis: Sibling relationships are put to the test when Robyn celebrates her birthday on her younger sister’s birthday, and can’t understand what all the fuss is about.
+The fireworks start when Liz's husband, Tony, who has been waiting in his car, barges in.